 The following sets forth the estimated expenses and costs expected to be incurred in connection with the issuance and distribution of the securities registered hereby.
-We will bear all of such costs, other than underwriting discounts and commissions, if any.
+We will bear all of such costs, other than (1) any selling commissions or discounts in connection with the sale of the common units offered hereby and (2) any fees and disbursements of counsel for the selling unitholders or any other professional advisor engaged by the selling unitholders.